cisco-open/otel-js/CONTRIBUTING.md

 ✖   type must be one of [ci, feat, fix, docs, style, refactor, perf, test, revert, chore] [type-enum]
 ```

-Here an example that will pass the verification: `git commit -s -am "chore(cisco-telescope): update deps"`
+Here's an example that will pass the verification: `git commit -s -am "chore(cisco-telescope): update deps"`